jgooly/machine-learning-project/README.md

 training <- training[, !nzv.col.index]
 ```

-Secondly, let's remove the first 5 columns because they do not provide any information our model can use.
+Now let's remove the first 5 columns because they do not provide any information our model can use.

 ```r
 training <- training[, -(1:5)]